SANTHOSHS-MCA23/Week_3-pacman/README.md

-# Pac-Man Animation
-# Description
+# PACMAN

-In a simulation scheduler, a Pac-man character is programmed to move in a fixed direction at a constant velocity.
-This digital Pac-man is designed to traverse from one location on the browser screen to the opposite end, mimicking the iconic arcade game's movement.
+This HTML page features a Pac-Man animation moving horizontally within a container, controlled by JavaScript for direction, mouth animation, and boundary reversal, with a continuous animation loop triggered by setInterval every 100 milliseconds.

-# How to Run the Code:
+# How to run the code:

-Step 1: Save the HTML file with a .html extension.
+step1:Save the HTML file with .html extension.

-Step 2: Click the "Go Live" button to open a new browser window.
-It will display the Pacman animation.
+step2:Click the "Go Live" button.A new browser window will open, displaying Pacman animation.

-# Future Enhancements:
+# Future Improvemennt:

-In the future, consider adding obstacles or interactive elements within the container for Pac-Man to interact with.
-You can also add sound effects or incorporate user controls for changing Pac-Man's direction and speed, enhancing the overall user experience.
+consider adding obstacles or interactive elements within the container for Pac-Man to interact with, adding sound effects, or incorporating user controls for changing Pac-Man's direction and speed,enhancing the overall user experience.